 Sick leaves

 Depending on the labor laws in the country the company operates, there are various regulations regarding sick leaves and the types of documentation the employer may ask for.
-For example, in the UK, the employee may decide to deliver the full note from the doctor, including the details about his or her condition and the length of the sickness, to help the employer adjust the workplace to one’s needs.
+For example, in the UK, the employee may decide to deliver the full note from the doctor, including the details about his or her condition and the length of the sickness.
+This is to help the employer adjust the workplace to one’s needs.

 Maternity leaves